plan-systems/design-docs/README.md

 # FAQ

 #### Q: Why PLAN?
 Aren't there enough blockchain and DLTs already?
-Yes, the number of promising DLT projects can fill a page and span various feautures.
-However, _PLAN is not a blockchain or DLT_.
-PLAN is a information organizational and permissions layer _built on top_ of existing DLTs.
-Consider: `PLAN is to blockchain, as Linux is to harddrive.`
+Yes, there are dozens of advanced DLT projects packed with features.  _However, PLAN is not a blockchain or distributed ledger technology._  The lower half of PLAN is an information organizational and permissions system that is _built on top_ of an existing DLT.
+Consider: _PLAN is to blockchain as Linux is to harddrive._